piotr-cz/cockpit-sql-driver/README.md

 - `$fuzzy`

-#### Works differently
+#### Work differently

 - callable

-  [unlike SQLite](https://www.php.net/manual/en/pdo.sqlitecreatefunction.php) PDO MySQL and PostgreSQL drivers don't have support for User Defined Functions in PHP language so callable is evaluated on every result fetch.
+  [Unlike SQLite](https://www.php.net/manual/en/pdo.sqlitecreatefunction.php), PDO MySQL and PostgreSQL drivers don't have support for User Defined Functions in PHP language - so callable is evaluated on every result fetch.
   If you have lots of documents in collection and care about performance use other filters.

 - `$in`, `$nin`

-  when databse value is an array, evaluates to false
+  When database value is an array, evaluates to false.

 - `$regexp`
   - MySQL implemented via [REGEXP](https://dev.mysql.com/doc/refman/5.7/en/regexp.html) + case insensitive
   - PostgreSQL impemeted via [POSIX Regular Expressions](https://www.postgresql.org/docs/9.4/functions-matching.html#FUNCTIONS-POSIX-REGEXP) + case insensitive

-  wrapping expression in `//` or adding flags like `/foobar/i` doesn't work, as MySQL and PosgreSQL Regexp functions don't support flags
+  Wrapping expression in `//` or adding flags like `/foobar/i` won't work, as MySQL and PosgreSQL Regexp functions don't support flags.

 - `$text`
   - MySQL implemeted via [LIKE](https://dev.mysql.com/doc/refman/5.7/en/string-comparison-functions.html#operator_like)
   - PostgreSQL implementad via [LIKE](https://www.postgresql.org/docs/9.4/functions-matching.html#FUNCTIONS-LIKE)

-  options are not supported (_$minScore_, _$distance_, _$search_)
+  Filter options are not supported (_$minScore_, _$distance_, _$search_).

 ## Manual database optimisations

 By default package creates virtual column `_id` with unique index on every created collection.

-If you would like to speed up filters on other collection fields add virtual column with suitable index and type
+If you would like to speed up filters on other collection fields - add virtual column with suitable index and type.

 - MySQL: